mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/azure/advanced-azure/index.md

 menuWeight: 10
 ---

-You can add variables to your `main.tf` file to customize your DC/OS clusters.
+The Mesosphere Universal Installer supports a wide range of inputs/variables to add to your `main.tf` and enable you to customize your DC/OS cluster to your needs.

+These inputs/variables include everything from specifying the operating system (CentOS, CoreOS, RHEL) to the garbage collection time of your DC/OS Cluster.

-The configuration templates using Terraform are designed to be flexible.
-Below is an example of a customized `main.tf`.
+The Terraform-based Universal Installer is designed to be flexible with configuration.
+Below is an example of a custom `main.tf` that provisions a customized DC/OS 1.12.0 cluster on Azure.

 ```hcl
 module "dcos" {